ZiedTrikiDataScience/Credit-Card-Approval-MLOps-Project/README.md

 ### 3. Deploy with Docker and Flask :

-#### Make sure that started Docker Desktop and thatthe Docker Engine is running
+#### Make sure that you started Docker Desktop and that the Docker Engine is running

 #### Create the docker image :